vistuleB/wly/writerly/README.md

     !! contents of the code block look
-    !! like Writerly in this case, but they will not !! parse as such; since they are inside a code block !! they will just be loaded as verbatim strings:
+    !! like Writerly in this case, but they will not !! parse as such; since they are inside a code block !! (they will just parse as verbatim strings):

     ```writerly
     |> SomeTag